PaulofSiberia/calendar_webpage/README.md

   ==ENG==

-Environments used: Phoenix Code, PyCharm
+Environments used: Phoenix Code, PyCharm.

-Languages: HTML, CSS, Python
+Languages: HTML, CSS, Python.

 The web page being created is a training project aimed at practical learning of project management and web programming basics.